Putting It in Context: Using Commercial Video Games in Education

 08/8/17 Paul Darvasi

 Editor’s note: As teens head back to school, we’re putting the focus on how one inventive and passionate educator makes commercial video games (as well as games of his own invention) a vibrant part of his teaching approach.
-Paul Darvasi teaches high school English at Royal St. George’s Academy in Toronto, Canada.
+Paul Darvasi teaches high school English at Royal St. George’s College in Toronto, Canada.